PaddlePaddle/models/PaddleCV/object_detection/README.md

 changes.

 - Performance Optimized:
-with the help of the underlying PaddlePaddle framework, faster training and reduced GPU memory footprint is achieved.
+With the help of the underlying PaddlePaddle framework, faster training and reduced GPU memory footprint is achieved.
 Notably, Yolo V3 training is much faster compared to other frameworks.
 Another example is Mask-RCNN (ResNet50), we managed to fit up to 5 images per GPU (V100 16GB) during